-Gambia: Defeated President Yahya Jammeh faces military showdown
+Gambia: Defeated leader Jammeh says he will step down

 Story highlights

+In a televised address on Saturday morning, Jammeh said it was his duty to "preserve at every instant" the lives of Gambians.

+"I have decided today in good conscience to relinquish the mantle of leadership of this great nation with infinite gratitude to all Gambians," he said.

-(CNN)Gambia's former President Yahya Jammeh is facing a showdown with troops from neighboring Senegal who have entered the country to enforce the results of the recent presidential election.
+The longtime leader was facing a showdown with troops from neighboring Senegal who entered the small West African country less than 24 hours earlier to enforce the results of last month's presidential election.

-Thousands of troops from Senegal entered Gambia Thursday while the United Nations Security Council has backed an effort by West African states to remove Jammeh.
+The UN Security Council had backed an effort by regional states to remove Jammeh as president.

+Last-minute negotiations with the presidents of Guinea and Mauritania focused on encouraging Jammeh to cede power to new President Adama Barrow.

-The Economic Community of West African States' Commission (ECOWAS) has given Jammeh until noon on Friday to step aside in favor of the new President, Adama Barrow, or face being forcibly removed.
+The Commission of the Economic Community of West African States, or ECOWAS, gave Jammeh until noon Friday to step aside or face being forcibly removed.

-"The deadline we have given is noon," ECOWAS President Marcel A. de Souza told Reuters.
-"If at noon he doesn't accept to leave Gambia, the troops will intervene militarily to remove him by force so we can install the new president with all his powers in accordance with the Gambian constitution," de Souza said.
+"If at noon he doesn't accept to leave Gambia, the troops will intervene militarily to remove him by force so we can install the new President with all his powers in accordance with the Gambian Constitution," Marcel A. de Souza, the commission's president, told Reuters.

 "By land, sea and air, Gambia is surrounded.
 A total of 7,000 men will participate in the mission to re-establish democracy in Gambia."

-Barrow was sworn in as President in neighboring Senegal Thursday.

-Troops from Senegal entered Gambia Thursday while the United Nations Security Council has backed an effort by West African states to remove Jammeh.

-Around 45,000 people have reportedly arrived in Senegal from Gambia amid the turmoil, UNHCR said in a statement Friday citing the Senegalese government.

 Jammeh, who took power in a 1994 military coup, suffered a surprise election defeat in December to Barrow, who won 45% of the vote.
-Jammeh originally conceded the presidency, but then announced his "total rejection of the election results."
+Jammeh originally conceded the presidency but then announced his "total rejection of the election results."

+Barrow was sworn in Thursday in Senegal.

+Around 45,000 people have reportedly arrived in Senegal from Gambia amid the turmoil, the UN refugee agency said Friday, citing the Senegalese government.

-The UN called on "all stakeholders, within and outside the Gambia, to exercise restraint, respect the rule of law and ensure the peaceful transfer of power."
+The United Nations called on "all stakeholders, within and outside the Gambia, to exercise restraint, respect the rule of law and ensure the peaceful transfer of power."

-Troops from several West African countries had been poised to intervene.
-Senegal, Ghana, Togo and Mali are among the countries which contributed to the military effort, while the Nigerian Air Force said 200 of its troops would join forces from ECOWAS.
+Senegal, Ghana, Togo and Mali are among the West African countries contributing to the military effort, while the Nigerian air force said 200 of its troops would join forces from ECOWAS.

-"The deployment is also to forestall hostilities or breakdown of law and order that may result from the current political impasse in Gambia," a Nigerian statement said.

 Barrow has been waiting in Senegal -- which surrounds Gambia -- for the handover of power.
 In his first speech as leader, he hailed the "victory of the Gambian nation."

-"Our national flag will now fly high," he said.
+"Our national flag will now fly high," he said Thursday.
 "Violence is finished forever from the life of the Gambians.
 There is no loser in this election.
 We promise to unify our people.
 Today most Gambians are united in order to give Gambia a new start.
-Today I am the President of all Gambians."
+Today, I am the President of all Gambians."

 He pledged to "respect the rule of law and fundamental freedoms" and promised "significant democratic reform."